okirmis/encoding_estimator/README.md

 ## Supported languages

-Currently, the gem has support for 5 languages: English, German, French, Spanish and Russian.
+Currently, the gem has support for 10 languages: English, German, French, Spanish, Russian, Portuguese, Greek, Turkish, Chinese and Arabic.
 The language profiles were generated from Wikipedia dumps.
 You can generate your own language profiles using the `encest-gen` tool.
 For more information on this tool, see above.

 ## Supported encodings